CopperEgg/apidocs/revealmetrics/metricgroups.md

 {% endhighlight %}

-Show
+##Show
 -----
-Show all details of a single Metric Group.
+##Show all details of a single Metric Group.

 ####Required parameters:

-* metric group id, provided as part of the path name
+METRIC_GROUP_ID as part of the path

 ####Optional parameters:
 None.

-CURL Command:
+####CURL Command, and variations:
 {% highlight sh %}
-curl -u APIKEY:U https://api.copperegg.com/v2/revealmetrics/metric_groups/METRIC_GROUP_ID.json
+curl -u <APIKEY>:U https://api.copperegg.com/v2/revealmetrics/metric_groups/METRIC_GROUP_ID.json
 {% endhighlight %}

-CURL Response:
+####CURL Response:

-Response is single Metric Group hash.
+Response is single Metric Group Hash.
 In this example, the metric group is the same as that returned in the Index example.
 {% highlight sh %}
 [
   {